Arsa017/Assembler_Linker_Emulator/README.md

 # Linker

- - Linker is used to link an object files from input, that are obtained as a result of assembly, and to make a signle hex file which can be executed by emulator
+ - Linker is used to link an object files from input, that are obtained as a result of assembly, and to make a single hex file which can be executed by emulator

 # Emulator